Atchaya23/digital-electronics-2/project-1/README.md

 ### LCD

-So as to make LCD registers and commands easier, we are using a LCD library file developped by Peter Fleury which consist of 3 files:
+For LCD, we used the library developed by Peter Fleury that we have already used in class.
+In this library, thera are 3 files, two header files and one source file.

 - [Header file](https://github.com/Atchaya23/digital-electronics-2/blob/main/project-1/lib/lcd/lcd.h) lcd.h.
 - [Source file](https://github.com/Atchaya23/digital-electronics-2/blob/main/project-1/lib/lcd/lcd.c) lcd.c.